miniBIOTA Interconnected Biomes - Freshwater Lake, Lakeshore, Lowland Meadow, Mangrove Forest, Marine Shore, and Seagrass Meadow

 Ecology on a Human Scale

 By bringing massive Earth systems into a controlled space, we can observe the invisible patterns of nature evolving in real-time.
-This allows us to study the complex nutrient cycles of lakes, shorelines, and grasslands up close.
+This allows us to study the complex nutrient cycles of lakes, shorelines, and lowland meadows up close.

 Making the Invisible Visible